What The Heck Is Jack Jumping?!?

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-With the Winter Olympics in full swing, visions of grandeur run through our minds.
+With the Winter Olympics coming this February, visions of grandeur might be running through your mind.
 While most of us couldn’t pull a 12,000 quadruple cork (yes… it says 12,000) 35 feet above the half-pipe, sports like curling, luge and cross-country skiing move to the forefront.
 Is there an activity that’s grassroots like these?
-Something that I could do right now (albeit not well) that would be fun and in the spirit of the Olympics?
+Something that I could try this winter (albeit not well) that would be fun and in the spirit of the Olympics?
 Well, how about Jack Jumping!

 What is Jack Jumping?